 Also according to CareerBuilder.com job postings, a minimum of a high school diploma or equivalent is usually all that's needed for this job; however, some employers may prefer to hire individuals who have previous customer service or telephone work experience.
 Call receivers also typically need computer and typing skills.
 They should be able to work irregular work hours, such as weekends and holidays, as well as know how to prioritize assignments.

-In May 2015 the BLS stated that dispatchers, excluding police, fire and ambulance but including those that dispatched service vehicles, earned a median annual salary of $37,150 with a 4% job growth rate expected between 2014 and 2024.
+In May 2018 the BLS stated that dispatchers, excluding police, fire and ambulance but including those that dispatched service vehicles, earned a median annual salary of $39,470 with little or no change in the job growth rate expected between 2018 and 2028.

 Emergency Road Service Supervisor